Configuration

 base_urlis set, to respect Azure serverless rate limits.
 Override viamax_concurrent_batchesif your SKU permits. api_keystill required.
 The validator doesn’t enforce it whenbase_urlis present, but Azure-hosted endpoints still need their own key — supply it.

-The Anthropic, OpenAI, and Grok LLM providers all forward base_url to their SDK.
+The Anthropic, OpenAI, Grok, DeepSeek, and OpenRouter LLM providers all forward base_url to their SDK.
 Point them at a gateway like LiteLLM to centralize auth, logging, and rate limiting:

 {